-5 Things to Always Say When Asking for a Raise: 5 Empowering Things to Know
+What to Say When Asking for a Raise: 5 Empowering Things to Know

 Eep, your review with your boss is officially on the calendar and you’re angling hard to get a raise.
 But if you don’t prep (and rehearse) for the convo, it’s a lot harder to be sure things will go your way, salary-wise.
 Here, your guide for what to say when asking for a raise, so you get the bump you deserve.

 It’s all about your frame of mind.
 In the meeting, stick to a script that explains why you’ve earned a salary increase (this is the time to shout out all your contributions) instead of why it’s necessary to your day to day (gah, your rent just increased and you're nervous about paying the bills).
 Your boss isn’t responsible for your budget, but she is responsible for recognizing—and rewarding you monetarily—for growth.